Paul Ross: Television

 In 1999, Ross was again playing quizmaster when he presented the game shows Mind The Gap, transmitted on ITV, Life's a Punt for LIVE TV, A Slice of the Action for Carlton Food Network, and the celebrity quiz It's Anybody's Guess, which was commissioned for 40 episodes in the Carlton London region.

 In 2000, he presented a television game show for Living TV called Mystic Challenge.

-In October 2001, Ross appeared as a guest on BBC Two's popular comedy panel show Never Mind the Buzzcocks.
-The following month he returned to his now familiar role as presenter with No Win, No Fee, a new game show for BBC One.
-The show would become one of Ross' biggest successes, it was broadcast from 29 October 2001 to 29 August 2003, with three series and 70 episodes made.
+In October 2001, Ross appeared as a guest on BBC Two's comedy panel show Never Mind the Buzzcocks.
+The following month he returned to his role as presenter with No Win, No Fee, a new game show for BBC One.
+The show was broadcast from 29 October 2001 to 29 August 2003, with three series and 70 episodes made.

-Since then, Ross has continued to work as a TV presenter on many shows, including Most Haunted Live! for Living TV where he took over the hosting role from Dr David Bull who left the show after the Halloween 2005 event, with Ross becoming the new Most Haunted Live host from the May 2006 live event in Portsmouth and would remain host until Most Haunted Live ended on Living TV in March 2010.
+Ross presented Most Haunted Live! for Living TV from the May 2006 live event in Portsmouth until Most Haunted Live ended on Living TV in March 2010.
 Ross also hosted on the shopping channel Bid TV, where he was one of its original faces when it first launched in October 2000.

-Ross appears regularly as a showbiz correspondent on This Morning, a role he still carries to this day.
+Ross appeared regularly as a showbiz correspondent on This Morning..
 He also contributes regularly on The Alan Titchmarsh Show, and occasionally on the Channel 5 show Big Brother's Bit on the Side.